Fremantle-class patrol boat: Planning and development

 The concept for the Fremantle class began somewhere between 1967 and 1969, as the Attack-class patrol boats entered service, and areas for improvement were observed.
 In September 1970, the RAN announced the intention to construct ten new patrol boats, which would operate in tandem with the Attack class and replace two general purpose vessels.
 These new vessels were intended to enter service between 1976 and 1980.
 The number of vessels to be built fluctuated, peaking at thirty vessels (16 RAN, 4 Royal Australian Naval Reserve, and 10 for the military of Papua New Guinea), and settling at fifteen.

-Plans of acquisition were announced in April 1975, with eleven shipbuilders submitting tenders, of which two were shortlisted in 1976; Brooke Marine of Eng,and and Lürssen Werft of West Germany.
+Plans of acquisition were announced in April 1975, with eleven shipbuilders submitting tenders, of which two were shortlisted in 1976; Brooke Marine of England and Lürssen Werft of West Germany.
 Brooke Marine won the contract to design and produce the lead ship, with NQEA contracted to build the other fourteen vessels.
 An option for an additional five vessels existed, but they were placed on indefinite hold in 1982.
 There was a separate acquisition plan for six missile-armed variants, but this was suspended due to the lack of available funding, and the belief that such ships could be constructed on short notice if required.

 Design and construction

 The design of the Fremantle class called for ships with improved seakeeping, and newer equipment and weapons than those fitted to the Attack class.
 The Fremantles had a full load displacement of 220 t, were 41.9 m long overall, had a beam of 7.39 m, and a maximum draught of 1.75 m.
 The Fremantles were 28% longer and 50% heavier than their predecessors.
 During sea trials, NUSHIP Fremantle was revealed to be 20 tons over the contracted limit.
 Main propulsion machinery consisted of two MTU series 538 diesel engines, which supplied 3200 shp to the two propeller shafts.
-They also had an APU (auxiliary propulsion unit that was fitted in the interest of fuel saving whilst on patrol.
-(One Dorman 12-cylinder auxiliary propulsion engine) These were later removed as they proved inefficient when compared to the two main engines Exhaust was not expelled through a funnel, like most ships, but through vents below the waterline.
+They also had an APU (an Auxiliary Propulsion Unit that was fitted in the interest of fuel saving whilst on patrol: One Dorman 12-cylinder auxiliary propulsion engine.)
+These were later removed as they proved inefficient when compared to the two main engines Exhaust was not expelled through a funnel, like most ships, but through vents below the waterline.
 The patrol boat could reach a maximum speed of 30 kn, and had a maximum range of 5000 nmi at 5 kn.
 The ship's company consisted of 22 personnel.
 Each patrol boat was armed with a single, bow-mounted Bofors 40 mm L/60 gun as main armament, supplemented by two .50-calibre Browning machineguns and an 81 mm mortar, although the mortar was removed from all ships sometime in the late 1990s.
 The main weapon was originally to be two 30-mm guns on a twin-mount, but the reconditioned Bofors were selected to keep costs down; provision was made to install an updated weapon later in the class' service life, but this did not eventuate.